code-with-amitk/Code-examples/DS_Questions/README.md

+## :heart: I love problems.
+This is Awesome. :heart:

 ## Big O Notation, Complexity Calculations
 - **What**
   - worst-case: maximum number of steps taken in any instance of size n